duskjet/aspnetcore-json-rpc/README.md

 - The middleware can set limits for maximum string identifier length (`128` if not specified) and maximum batch size (`1024` if not specified).
 - The middleware supports analysis of all sent JSON-RPC errors (including automatically created) via an implementation of the `IJsonRpcDiagnosticProvider` interface.
 - A handler / service can be acquired from a service provider or instantiated directly for a request scope.
-- A handler / service which implements the `IDisposable` interface will be automatically disposed on request scope exit.
+- A handler / service which is disposable will be automatically disposed on request scope exit.
 - A service searches for the `JsonRpcNameAttribute` attributes on class and interface members.
 - A service uses a default parameter value for named parameters if it is defined in the type and a value is not provided in a request.

 ### Specifics

-In addition to the standard JSON-RPC error codes the middleware may return the following JSON-RPC errors (which are also defined in the `JsonRpcTransportErrorCodes` type):
+- In addition to the standard JSON-RPC error codes the middleware may return the following JSON-RPC errors (which are also defined in the `JsonRpcTransportErrorCodes` type):

 Code | Reason
 :---: | ---